shubambhasin/notes-app/README.md

 - Signup/Signin ( passwords are encrypted )
 - login based on jwt
 - Create note
-- Search notes based on the title or content ;)
+- Search notes based on the title or content or the Vibe or the tags/labels ;)
+- Sort on the bases of the vibe you choosed while saving the note.
 - delete individual note are all at once your choice.

 ## Pending features